 - Line cupcake tin with liners

 - Blend up ingredients in a food processor.
-Press into liners and flatten surface with the back of a spoon.
+Press into liners and flatten surface with the back of a spoon.1 cup almond flour, 2 tablespoon cocoa powder, 2 tablespoon coconut oil, 2 tablespoon maple syrup, pinch of salt

 - Put a teaspoon or two of runny peanut butter on each crust and spread with spoon.
-Put pan in freezer while you make filling.
+Put pan in freezer while you make filling.½ cup peanut butter

-- Heat the coconut milk on the stovetop until steaming or in microwave at 60 seconds.
+- Heat the coconut milk on the stovetop until steaming or in microwave at 60 seconds.¾ cup coconut milk, 1 ½ cup chocolate chips, 1 teaspoon vanilla, pinch of salt, 1 tablespoon arrowroot

 - Add chocolate chips to a bowl, and pour hot coconut milk over it.
 Wait for 15 seconds, then stir until chocolate is melted.
 Add in the vanilla, salt, and arrowroot.

 - Pour filling into cupcake cups

-- Refrigerate for at least 4 hours, or until firm.
+- Refrigerate for at least 1 hour, or freeze until firm.

 - Serve chilled, sprinkled with flaky sea salt.